riskframe/ai-rmm/framework/manage-4.1.md

 3. Ensure that the appeal and override mechanism is accessible, transparent, and impartial to maintain user trust and confidence in the AI system.

 ### Manage 4.1.4.
 Develop a Decommissioning Plan.

+Developing a decommissioning plan is crucial for outlining the steps and procedures involved in retiring or discontinuing an AI system post-deployment.
+This plan should detail the criteria for decommissioning, such as obsolescence, performance degradation, or regulatory changes, and specify the responsibilities of stakeholders in the decommissioning process.
+Additionally, it should address data management and retention, including data sanitization or transfer procedures, to ensure compliance with privacy regulations and safeguard sensitive information.
+Regular review and updates to the decommissioning plan are necessary to adapt to evolving risks and requirements over time.

+Establishing a comprehensive decommissioning plan is essential for effectively retiring the AI system while ensuring a smooth transition and minimal disruption.
+This involves identifying and documenting dependencies, archiving data, and ensuring system compatibility with existing infrastructure.
+Additionally, a clear timeline for decommissioning activities should be established, and the plan should be communicated to affected stakeholders to maintain system availability and minimize any potential disruption.

 #### Sub Practices